empiricaly/empiricaly.github.io/docs/your-first-experiment.md

 Then, add a new value, make a new treatment, and create a new batch.

-We use this treatment information in the `Empirica.gameInit` method by simply changing the definition in `server\main.js` to be `durationInSeconds: treatment.stageLength` for both stages.
+We use this treatment information in the `Empirica.gameInit` method by simply changing the definition in `server\main.js` to be `durationInSeconds: game.treatment.stageLength` for both stages.

 <a id="callbacks"></a>
 ## 6.0 Calculating player score with callbacks